RTI Dissemination and Impact

-The goals of the Research Training Institute (RTI) are to build research competencies of health sciences librarians and increase the quantity, quality, and communication of health information research.
+The goals of the Research Training Institute (RTI) are to increase research competencies, quantity, quality, and dissemination, and build research capacity among health librarians to contribute to health and library improvements.
 The RTI Project Leadership Team is dedicated to sharing information and educating the public about the important work of the RTI.
-The Team will share RTI successes, lessons learned, curriculum information, work products, data collection instruments, research results and impact, and reports to inform education and research programs in the library field and educate the public about the role and value of the health sciences librarian–led research.
+The team will share RTI successes, lessons learned, curriculum information, work products, data collection instruments, research results and impact, and reports to inform education and research programs in the library field and educate the public about the role and value of the health sciences librarian–led research.

-RTI will explore new strategies to communicate information, findings, outcomes, and the products we create.
-These activities will include in-person, online, and print strategies that reach a broad range of audiences.
+RTI will communicate information and research findings using in-person, online, and print strategies that reach a broad range of audiences.
 Face-to-face dissemination efforts will include networking, sessions at professional meetings, and conference presentations.
-Online channels that will be used include the RTI website, RTI News, press releases, listservs, social media (Twitter), videos, photos, and data visualizations.
-RTI staff and Fellows will also create publications, papers, and posters that spotlight significant findings resulting from their participation in the RTI.
+Online channels that will be used include the RTI website, @RTIatMLA, RTI Community of Practice forums (email discussion lists and resource sharing), RTI News, press releases, email discussion lists, social media, videos, photos, and data visualizations.
+RTI staff and participants will also create publications and posters that spotlight significant findings resulting from their participation in the RTI.

 Visualizing the Research Topics of 2018 RTI Applicants, September 5, 2018